bibek22/blog/content/physics/laplace-equation.md

 We can be sure that it does by using symmetry argument.

 Consider a metal rod of finite length $l$ with ends kept at 0 &deg;C and 100 &deg;C as in figure below.
-We are interested in the steady state temperature i.e. temperature distribution in the rod once the heat flow has settled or in other words no further temperature change occurs as time progresses.
+We are interested in the steady state temperature i.e. the temperature distribution in the rod after a long time such that it doesn't change further as time evolves.

 <img src="/images/rod.png" width='400'/>